PhilRunninger/nerdtree-visual-selection/README.md

 *n/a*                   | <kbd>d</kbd> | Delete selected files from disk.
 If open in Vim, they remain open.
 *n/a*                   | <kbd>m</kbd>  | Move the selected files to another directory.
 If open in Vim, the buffer still points to its old location.
 *n/a*                   | <kbd>c</kbd>  | Copy selected files to another directory.
+*n/a*                   | <kbd>a</kbd>  | Append selected files to the arglist.
+If a directory is selected, it is ignored.
+Only files will be added.
+*n/a*                   | <kbd>A</kbd>  | Set the arglist to only selected file.
+This overwrites the previeous arglist.
+If a directory is selected, it is ignored.
+Only files will be added.
 NERDTreeMapJumpRoot        | <kbd>P</kbd>    | Jump to the tree root.
 NERDTreeMapJumpParent      | <kbd>p</kbd>    | Jump to the parent node of the cursor node.
 NERDTreeMapJumpFirstChild  | <kbd>K</kbd>    | Jump to the first child of the cursor node's parent.